mhannani/CIFAR-10_classification/README.md

 # CIFAR Image classification

-In this repository, we aim to provide a deep learning workflow to classify images in the CIFAR-10 dataset using Keras.
+In this branch, we aim to provide a deep learning workflow to classify images in the CIFAR-10 dataset using Keras.

 ## Setup
 ``pip install -r requirement.txt``